 How to Cover Zipper Ends - Instructions

 This will show you step by step how to finish a zipper end:

 Start by cutting a strip of fabric that is 2 inches (5cm) wide by 4 inches (10cm) in length.

 Choose a fabric that is not too thick and is 100% cotton.
 I like to use quilting cotton with a small motif.
 If you want an invisible look, choose a coordinating fabric.
 Otherwise, make a bold choice and use a bright contrasting fabric.
 It just depends on how you want your final product to look.

-Step 3: Press it in half again so the raw edges in the middle are hidden.
+Press it in half again so the raw edges in the middle are hidden.
 Alternatively, you can use double fold bias tape in a ½ inch width.
 This is essentially what we are making.

-Step 4: Trim the tape end of the zipper so there is only 3/8 inch (10mm) showing after the metal stopper.
+Trim the tape end of the zipper so there is only ⅜ inch (10mm) showing after the metal stopper.

 For a metal or unshortened plastic zipper, the fabric will be right next to the metal stopper.
 For a shortened plastic zipper, you will put the fabric over the stitches.